YB-XJ/scSDSC/README.md

 # scSDSC

-scSDSC Self-supervised Deep Subspace Clustering for scRNA-seq Data
+See details in our paper: "scSDSC: Self-supervised Deep Subspace Clustering for scRNA-seq Data".

 Requirements:
 tensorflow --- 1.2.0